robfinch/Qupls/Q+5 README.md

 ## Out-of-Order Version
 ### Status
-Qupls4 is primarily begin designed with some code inherited from Qupls2 / Stark and other projects.
+Qupls5 is primarily begin designed with some code inherited from Qupls4 / Qupls2 / Stark and other projects.
-The Qupls4 OoO machine is currently in development.
+The Qupls5 OoO machine is currently in development.
 A long way to go yet.
 Some synthesis runs have been performed to get a general idea of the size and timing.
 The goal is 40 MHz operation.
-Qupls4 will have 32 GPRs instead of 64.
+Qupls5 will continue to have 32 GPRs.
 ### Historic Changes
+The most recent major change was a switch from 48 to 32-bit instructions.
-The most recent major change to the ISA was a switch back to fixed length instructions. r0 is now a general-purpose register except when used as a base or index register for an address calculation in which case the value zero is used.
+The next most recent major change to the ISA was a switch back to fixed length instructions. r0 is now a general-purpose register except when used as a base or index register for an address calculation in which case the value zero is used.
 There should not be a signficant effect on the performance caused by reducing the number of registers.
 Micro-code has been removed.